mozilla/pkipolicy/rootstore/policy.md

 6. CA operators MUST provide a way to clearly determine which CP, CPS, or combined CP/CPS applies to each of its root and intermediate certificates; *and*

-7. CA operators SHALL maintain links to older versions of each CP and CPS (or CP/CPS), regardless of changes in ownership or control of the root CA, until the entire root CA certificate hierarchy operated in accordance with such documents is no longer trusted by the Mozilla root store.
+7. Effective December 31, 2022, CA operators SHALL maintain links in their online repositories to all reasonably available historic versions of CPs and CPSes (or CP/CPSes) from the creation of included CAs, regardless of changes in ownership or control of such CAs, until the entire CA certificate hierarchies (i.e. end entity certificates, intermediate CA certificates, and cross-certificates) operated in accordance with such documents are no longer trusted by the Mozilla root store.

 ## 4. Common CA Database ##